 - 5. The inspector is entitled to remain on board the vessel for the period necessary to provide information to the authorised inspector concerning the infringement.
 During this time, the inspector shall complete the inspection and, within a reasonable period of time, communicate with an inspector or competent authority of the Contracting Party of the inspected vessel.
-Following the arrival of the Contracting Party inspector, the inspector may remain aboard the inspected vessel while the Contracting Party inspector conducts an inspection, provided that the competent authority of the Contracting Party of the inspected vessel does not require the inspector to leave the vessel. - 6.
+Following the arrival of the Contracting Party inspector, the inspector may remain aboard the inspected vessel while the Contracting Party inspector conducts an inspection, provided that the competent authority of the Contracting Party of the inspector to leave the vessel. - 6.
 As long as the inspector remains aboard, the master may not resume fishing until the inspector is reasonably satisfied, as a result of either the action taken by the vessel's master or the inspector's communication with an inspector or competent authority of the Contracting Party of the inspected vessel, that the infringement will not be repeated.
-However, in cases where the inspector is unable to communicate with the authority of the Contracting Party of the inspected vessel, the master may resume fishing as soon as the inspector has completed the inspection and secured evidence according to paragraph 4. - 8.
+However, in cases where the inspector is unable to communicate with the authority of the Contracting Party of the inspector has completed the inspector has completed the inspector has completed the inspector and secured evidence according to paragraph 4. - 8.
 When a vessel is required to proceed to port pursuant to paragraph 7, an inspector from another Contracting Party may board and/or remain on board the vessel as it is proceeding to port, provided that the competent authority of the Contracting Party for the inspected vessel does not require the inspector to leave the vessel.